moukhikgupta5/Thapar-E-Mart/README.md

 # Thapar-E-Mart
-Problem Statement:-Student study materials such as book ,calculators .laptops etc. Not only some this some of these items would never be used again
+# Problem Statemen:-
-                   by you in your life.
+                   Student study materials such as book ,calculators .laptops etc. Not only some this some of these items would never be used again by you in your life.
 These products increase the burden on the environment(if the go unchecked they will pollute the environment).
 A lot of resources are needed to recycle such gadgets.
 To save the already depleting resources, cut the waste generated and derease the initial cost of study materials we bring to an efficient and smart solution "Thapar E-mart".